teragrid/dgrid/docs/specification/new-spec/light-client.md

 }
 ```

-We assume that Tendermint keeps track of the validator set changes and that each time a validator set is changed it is
+We assume that teragrid keeps track of the validator set changes and that each time a validator set is changed it is
 being assigned the next sequence number.
-We can call this number the validator set sequence number.
-Tendermint also remembers
+We can call this number the validator set sequence number. teragrid also remembers
 the Time from the header when the next validator set is initialised (starts to be in power), and we refer to this time
 as validator set init time.
 Furthermore, we assume that each validator set change is signed (committed) by the current validator set.
 More precisely,